-The minimum age required to open a current account is 16 years old, although most banks have raised that to 18 years old; you might be able to open a current account if you are below the age of 18 with the help of your parents (or guardian).
+The minimum age required to open a current account is 16 years old, although most banks have raised that to 18 years old.
+You might be able to open a current account if you are below the age of 18 with the help of your parents (or guardian).

-Some current accounts require a minimum amount must be paid into the account on a monthly basis (salary, benefits, pension etc).
+Some current accounts require that a minimum amount be paid into the account on a monthly basis (salary, benefits, pension etc).
 What you then do with the money is up to you, but it must go into the bank to start with.

 How do I apply for a current account?

 The process of applying for a current account is very similar to that of applying for many financial products.
-Usually the application consists of a form that you need to fill in along with some paper work for proof of identification and address.
+Usually, the application consists of a form that you need to fill in along with some paperwork for proof of identification and address.

 Most accounts offer you the option to open it either alone or with somebody else (a joint account) - keep in mind that if you open a joint account you will be linked financially with that person and you are going to be co-scored.